NilavoBoral/CypherLLM/README.md

 # CypherLLM
 Chat with your graph-based dataset.
-* Generate english language to graph query >> execute generated query in neo4j >> show the result.
+* English language to graph query generation → execute the generated query in neo4j → show the result.